The Stop Spammers Plugin blocks spammers from leaving comments or logging in.

 I am finding more and more plugin users on hosts that do some kind of Network Address Translation (NAT) or are behind a firewall, router, or proxy that does not pass the original IP address to the web server.
 If the proxy does not support X-FORWARDED-FOR (XFF) type headers then there is little that you can do.
 You must uncheck the "Check IP" box and rely on the plugin to use the passive methods to eliminate spammers.
 These are good methods and will stop most spammers, but you cannot report spam without reporting yourself, and you cannot cache bad IP addresses.

 Check your log files to find out exactly why the app was rejected.
 It usually is often the HTTP_REFERER header was not sent correctly.
 This is one sign of badly written spam software.
 It is also, unfortunately, a sign of badly written login software.
 Uncheck the box on the Stop Spammer settings page "Block with missing or invalid HTTP_REFERER".
 I Allow List iPhones and iPads using Safari on some checks because of bugs in the headers it sends.

 It could be that there is something in your system that is causing errors.
 Copy the errors and email them to me, or paste them into a comment on the WordPress plugin page.
 I will investigate and try to fix these errors.

 Unfortunately, WordPress did not record the IP address of User registrations prior to version 5.0.
 This is a design flaw in WordPress.
 They do record the IP of comments.
 I cannot run a check against logins without their IP address, so you have to remove users the old fashioned way, one at a time.
-I will be adding code to recheck login information for users who registered after the plugin's 5.0 version was installed.
 You might try listing the emails of all registered users, and then deleting them.
 You can then ask all users to re-register, but that would probably annoy your legitimate users.

 Requires: 3.0 or higher